Created by Megan Loughlin Nerz, Volunteer for Legislative Advocacy

-Op-Eds and Letters to the Editor are short articles in a newspaper’s Editorial Section.
-Letters are usually about 250 words or less; Op-Eds about 800 words.
+Op-Ed articles and letters to the editor appear in a newspaper’s Editorial Section.
+Letters are usually about 200 words or less; Op-Eds no more than 750 words.

 Op-Eds and Letters to the Editor can be very useful tools for advocates to get the message out.